lnhbonnie/daily-os-momentum-outcome-map/README.md

 **Solution:** A relational Airtable system that maps tasks to outcomes with linked records, AI-generated next actions, scoring, progress tracking, and rollups — so each execution step is visible in a momentum map and tied directly to the outcome it advances.

-**Core idea:** Each task is a node toward the future you want — and the momentum compounds with every unlock.
+**Core idea:** Each task is a node in a visible outcome path.
+Momentum compounds as completed steps make progress visible and the desired outcome inevitable

 ---